tenaciousdee/jekyllblog/README.md

 # Jekyll Blog

-A minimal blog built using Jekyll
+A minimal blog built using Jekyll and hosted on Github Pages